01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 7 Gems 💎. (🍄 Search behind the falls.)<br>
-You receive 100 Coins 🪙. (🚶 Ignore it.)
+You receive 100 Coins 🪙. (🚶 Ignore it.)<br>
+You walk away, curious but cautious.
+You receive 50 Coins 🪙. (🥣 Refuse the recipe.)
 <br><br>
 **Screenshots**:<br>
 <img